Douglas0n/space-apps-lunar-operations/README.md

 # LSOC: Lunar Surface Operations Console
-*🚀 NASA Space Apps Chalange 2021 - 🇧🇷 na Lua*
+*🚀 NASA Space Apps Challenge 2021 - 🇧🇷 na Lua*

 An app to solve the challenge flight controllers face in logging events during extravehicular activities (EVA) and collaborate with other flight controllers in real-time using Meteor JS,